How to Make Crispy, Juicy Smash Burgers at Home

 Can you make smash burgers in the oven?

-No, you can't make true smash burgers in the oven.
+No, you can't make true smashburgers in the oven.
 The technique requires direct, high heat from a griddle to create the signature crust.
-You can bake burgers in the oven, but they won't be smash burgers.

 What cheese is best for smash burgers?

-American cheese is the classic choice for smash burgers because it melts perfectly and has a creamy texture.
-Cheddar, Swiss, and provolone are also great options.
+American cheese is the classic choice for smashburgers because it melts perfectly and has a creamy texture.
+It's what I use most often.

 How thin should smash burgers be?

-Smash burgers should be smashed to about 1/4 inch thick.
+Smashburgers should be smashed to about 1/4 inch thick.
 This maximizes surface area for browning and creates the signature crispy edges.

 Do you season smash burgers before or after smashing?

-Season smash burgers immediately after smashing them on the griddle.
+Season smashburgers immediately after smashing them on the griddle.
 This allows the salt and pepper to adhere to the meat and form a flavorful crust.

 Can I use the Baking Steel Griddle for other things besides burgers?

 Absolutely!
 The Skinny Griddle and Mini Griddle are incredibly versatile.
-Use them for pancakes, bacon, eggs, grilled cheese, quesadillas, seared steaks, and more.
-They're a true workhorse in the kitchen.